 Shannon has challenged me for some time to come and share Honduras with him.
 I am thankful for the opportunity to see “the Harvest” in its entirety.
 Some places were up close and personal, and others were very distant.
 I challenge anyone who has been touched by this ministry to go and “walk” with the team in Honduras.
 You will see “the Harvest” and witness the change taking place in the Lenca community.”

 “Having gone to Honduras on several mission trips, my experience in the village of Chemis is my favorite one.
-Although several folks went that year for some reason we divided up into groups and went to different villages to preach and share God’s love.
+Several folks went that year and for some reason we divided up into groups to go to different villages to preach and share God’s love.
 Pastor Jose Maria accompanied me to the village.
 We were supposed to canvass the neighborhood and invite folks to attend a service that evening.
 However, we arrived there late and were only able to visit two families before it was time to start the service.
 We asked them to call all their friends and invite them to the service.

-The next day we arrived in Chemis just in time to have a service and we asked a lady who had a larger porch to a pulperia (convenience store) if we could have our service there and she agreed.
+The next day we arrived in Chemis, just in time to have a service.
+We asked a woman who had a larger porch connected to a pulperia (convenience store) if we could have our service there and she agreed.
 That night we had over 70 people show up.
 The man who was drunk the previous day was present.
-He was clean shaven, well dressed and very sober.
+He was clean shaven, well dressed, and very sober.
 Several more accepted Christ that night.
-Those two days were the beginning of a new church that is thriving today and guess who is one of the church leaders.
+Those two days were the beginning of a new church that is thriving today and guess who is one of the church leaders?
 You got it.

-God performed a miracle when with only two visits 40 people showed up for church.
+God performed a miracle in just two visits because 40 people showed up for church!
 The norm is that if you invite 10 only 2 show up.
 There are so many other experiences I have had there that have revealed God’s power in a mighty way.
 I am privileged to support this ministry.”